 VCR for cervical deformities

-Neill Wright, MD, a Washington University neurological surgeon at Barnes-Jewish Hospital, uses VCR to treat patients with severe cervical spine deformities.
+Neill Wright, MD, uses VCR to treat patients with severe cervical spine deformities.
 The results can be just as dramatic as those for back curvature.

 “We find that, in addition to trauma, we have two main situations in the cervical spine for which VCR is appropriate,” says Wright.
 The first, ankylosing spondylitis, is a chronic inflammatory autoimmune disease that causes fusing of the vertebrae.
 When vertebrae fuse in alignment, patients’ symptoms can be managed without surgery, but in some cases, the neck fuses in a dramatic way.